Don't Tell Mom the Babysitter's Dead: Plot

 Sue Ellen "Swell" Crandell is a 17-year-old Los Angeles high school graduate who cannot afford to accompany her friends to Europe for the summer.
-When her divorced mother leaves on a vacation to Australia with her boyfriend, Swell looks forward to a summer of freedom with her siblings Kenny, Zach, Melissa, and Walter.
+When her divorced mother leaves on a vacation to Australia with her boyfriend, Swell looks forward to a summer of freedom with her siblings 16-year-old Kenny, 14-year-old Zach, 12-year-old Melissa, and 10-year-old Walter.
 Much to the children's dismay, their mother hires a live-in babysitter named Mrs. Sturak, a seemingly sweet elderly woman who assures Mrs. Crandell that she can take care of all five children.

 As soon as Mrs. Crandell leaves, Mrs. Sturak shows her true colors as a tyrant, angering the children.
 After Swell discovers Mrs. Sturak having died in her sleep in a chair, the children worry that their summer will be ruined if they notify the authorities.
 They stuff Mrs. Sturak's body in a trunk, dropping it off at a local mortuary with a note that reads "Nice Old Lady Inside, Died of Natural Causes".
 However, the children realize that the spending money given by their mother to Mrs. Sturak was with the body when they dropped it off at the mortuary.

 In order to make ends meet, Swell takes a job at a fast-food restaurant called Clown Dog.
 She makes an impression on her co-worker Bryan, but soon quits due to their obnoxious manager.
 Swell then forges an extensive résumé under the guise of a Vassar-educated young fashion designer and applies at General Apparel West (GAW), hoping to secure a job as a receptionist.
 Impressed by her résumé, the company's senior vice president of operations, Rose Lindsey, hires Swell on the spot as an executive assistant, much to the chagrin of Carolyn, a snooty receptionist who was initially in line for the job.

 The inexperienced Swell must balance the adult responsibilities of her work life while still trying to enjoy herself as a teenager.
 To support the family, she begins stealing from petty cash at GAW, intending to return it when she receives her paycheck.
 She also begins a relationship with Bryan that becomes strained when she learns he is Carolyn's younger brother.
 After an argument about Swell's double life, she and Bryan angrily part ways.